xupeijun01/AVC/README.md

 # 基于亲和向量一致性的弱监督语义分割(Weakly Supervised Semantic Segmentation Based on Affnity Vector Consistency)
 ## Download datasets
+* For the PASCAL VOC 2012 dataset, you can download it from the [official website](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar).
++ For the PASCAL VOC 2012 dataset, you can download it from the [official website](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar).
-For the PASCAL VOC 2012 dataset, you can download it from the [official website](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar).
+- For the PASCAL VOC 2012 dataset, you can download it from the [official website](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar).
 ```
 ```
 ## Usage